k2view-academy/K2View-Academy/articles/TDM/tdm_gui/10_environment_roles_tab.md

 ### Testers

-- Attach testers to the TDM environment permission set.
-The connection of a tester to a testing environment is established by connecting the tester to the environment's permission set.
+- The **Testers** field is used for attaching users (testers) to a permission set.
+A tester is attached to a testing environment by being assigned to the environment permission set.

 - A TDM environment permission set can be attached to selected testers, selected Fabric roles (user groups), or all TDM users.